 4/ Entity A purchases the equipment for USD 300k which, at the transaction date, equals EUR 280k:

 5/ Entity A recognises the time value accumulated in OCI as a ‘basis adjustment’ that increases the cost of equipment:

 |Cash flow hedge reserve||10k|

 Time-period related hedged items

-Example: time-period related hedged items
+Example: Time-period related hedged items

 On 1 January 20X1 Entity A issues a 2-year floating rate bond and purchases an interest rate cap for the same period to protect itself against increases in interest rates.
 The premium paid amounts to $100k.
 Only the intrinsic value of this cap is designated as a hedging instrument in a cash flow hedge.
-Entity A considers that straight-line method will be a systematic and rational basis of amortisation to P/L of the time value of the interest rate cap.
+Entity A considers that straight-line method will provide a systematic and rational basis of amortisation to P/L of the time value of the interest rate cap.
 Accounting entries relating to the time value of the interest rate cap are as follows:

 1/ Entity A purchases the interest rate cap on 1 January 20X1 and pays a premium of $100k:

 2/ At 31 December 20X1, Entity A amortises to P/L the part relating to first year: